Super Moist Lemon Loaf Cake

 • Preheat oven to 375.
 Grease a metal loaf or cake pan with non-stick spray.

-• Mix (by hand) the almond milk, sugar, lemon juice, melted vegan butter, and vanilla.
-Option to add 1 teaspoon lemon extract for a bolder lemon flavor.
+• Mix (by hand) the milk, sugar, lemon juice, melted butter, and vanilla.
+Option to add lemon extract or zest for a bolder lemon flavor.
 Add the baking powder and baking soda and mix.
 The mixture will begin to bubble, this is ok.
 Quickly add the flour and mix until smooth.

 • Pour the batter into a greased 9x5 loaf pan and bake for 40-45 minutes.
 You may also use a round cake pan and bake for about 25 to 30 minutes.